pchemguy/LLM-CLI/Codex/PROFILE_AGENTS.md.md

 ### Available and Prohibited Tooling

-The default terminal shell is `cmd.exe`, not `PowerShell.exe`/`pwsh.exe`.
-Do not generate PowerShell scripts, syntax, pipelines, or command idioms.
+Use cmd.exe shell commands for file system operations.
+PowerShell/pwsh scripts, syntax, pipelines, Cmdlets, or command idioms are prohibited.

-Git Bash and the Conda `m2-base` MSYS2 environment are available and should be preferred for POSIX-style shell operations and Unix command-line tooling when shell execution is required.
+Git Bash and the Conda `m2-base` MSYS2 environment is available, and POSIX-style command-line tooling (such as, grep, sed, etc.) should be used for advanced operations.
+Git Bash and `m2-base` tools MUST always be executed outside the sandbox.

 ### Path Policies